droonga/droonga.org/tutorial/1.0.7/benchmark/index.md

     --end-n-clients=20 \
     --duration=30 \
     --interval=10 \
-    --wait=0.01 \
-    --mode=http \
     --request-patterns-file=$PWD/patterns-1node.json \
     --default-host=192.168.100.50 \
     --default-port=10041 \
-    --n-slow-requests=5 \
     --output-path=$PWD/groonga-result.csv
 ~~~

 Important parameters are:

- * `--step` is the number of virtual clients added on each iteration.
+ * `--step` is the number of virtual clients increased on each progress.
  * `--start-n-clients` is the initial number of virtual clients.
    Even if you specify `0`, initially one client is always generated.
  * `--end-n-clients` is the maximum number of virtual clients.
-   This tool repeats benchmark until the number of clients is reached to this limit.
+   Benchmark is performed progressively until the number of clients is reached to this limit.
  * `--duration` is the duration of each benchmark.
    This should be long enough to average out the result.
    `30` (seconds) seems good for my case.